MBCT Teacher Certification Pathway

 4. Attendance at an 8-week MBCT program*

 • It is important to take this MBCT program before deciding to be an MBCT teacher and before beginning the training so that you make a more informed decision that requires a major commitment and can experience the program fully as a participant.
-You will then take a second 8-week MBCT program as part of MBCT Foundations.
+You will then take a second 8-week MBCT program as part of MBCT Foundations amf Facilitator Training.
 The second time around, you will be invited to participate fully in the classes, and you will also be invited to observe what is happening in the classes.
 The weekly MBCT class becomes a key part of each Foundations seminar as you have an opportunity to unpack the program with your classmates and the instructor.

-*Brown University offers the MBCT prerequisite.
+*Brown University offers the 8-week MBCT prerequisite.

-The first step in the Certificate explores the very personal nature of mindfulness practice and students begin to cultivate skills for the classroom and private practice.
+The first step in the certificate explores the very personal nature of mindfulness practice and students begin to cultivate skills for the classroom and private practice.

 Qualified Teacher Requirements:

-3. Teach a minimum of three introductory sessions
+2. Teach a minimum of three introductory sessions

-4. MBCT Teacher Advancement Intensive (TAI)
+3. MBCT Teacher Advancement Intensive (TAI)

 *Retreats are not included in the MBCT Certificate fee, and may incur an additional cost.